We Lost the Pig But We Saved Our Bacon

 Every time the phone rang, I was afraid it would be something more about the pig.
 Instead, the next news was delivered yet again by a hotel guest knocking on our library door, where we were once again hiding from everyone.

-"There is a couple up front," she said.
+"There is a couple up front," the guest said.
 "They say they're looking for their pig."

 I asked Clayton to go with me to meet them.
 I wasn't sure I would keep my composure if he weren't there to restrain me.
-They were a young couple I had never seen before, both exceptionally attractive young people with very beautiful caramel-colored skin.
+They were a young couple I had never seen before, both exceptionally attractive, with beautiful caramel-colored skin and glossy black hair.
+They were dressed in stylish sport mode.
 They had been out of town, they said, and were now looking for their escaped pig.

 The timing of their vacation and the pig's antics in town were not entirely congruent.
+More disturbingly, they referred to their missing pig as "she."
 I just said, "You're going to have to call the town manager."
 Sorry, John.

 A few weeks later, I was helping the town billing clerk Isabel with the line-up for our early morning Fourth of July parade.
-After I had handed out parade numbers to entries that included a ten-foot papier mâché American eagle, a man in full battle fatigues driving a perfect vintage pickup, and some dressed-up girls on splendid ponies, I started walking back toward the park.
-Someone spoke to me from a pickup truck parked along the parade route.
+After I distributed parade number cards to entrants that included a ten-foot papier mâché American eagle, a man in full battle fatigues driving a perfect vintage pickup, and some dressed-up girls on splendid ponies, I started walking back toward the park.
+Someone spoke to me from a little truck parked along the parade route.

 I was never, ever going to ask Richard Lunt about that day.
 But he brought it up while visiting with us.